praveenande84/Target-Interview/03 Theory/01 Client/02 Javascript/Javascript.md

  If we are not folloing rules of language, then we got syntax error.

 ##### Runtime Error
-* ###### ReferenceError
+*  __ReferenceError__
-   * When Javascript Engine tries to findout a specific variable    inside the memory space but that variable does not exist in the    memory space.
+   - When Javascript Engine tries to findout a specific variable inside the memory space but that variable does not exist in the memory space.
-   * Cannot access 'a' before initialization .
+   - Cannot access 'a' before initialization .
-   * 'c' is not defined.
+   - 'c' is not defined.
+   - If a variable in the __TDZ__, we cannot access that particular variable.

-* TypeError
+* __TypeError__
    * Assignment to constant variable.
    * A Type error can be thrown when we try to make an operation on the incorrect data type.